Leash.

 2 min read

-Lease Modifications Under IFRS 16 Leases
+Lease Modifications Guide - IFRS 16 Leases

 This article explains how lease modifications impact lessees and lessors under IFRS 16, including remeasurements, discount rates, journal entries and ohter accounting treatments.